RailML

-railML (Railway Markup Language) is an open, XML based data exchange format for data interoperability of railway applications.
+railML (Railway Markup Language) is an open freeware XML Schema-based data exchange format for data interoperability of railway applications.

 Motivation

 The growing number of computer applications modeling different aspects of railway operations, with different operators developing separate solutions parallelly, bore a chronic difficulty of connecting different railway IT applications.
 The exchange of data for operation concepts, slot management, simulation or infrastructure planning, etc. was possible either by hand or with a lot of special developed interfaces with loss of time and cost problems for railway companies.
-If there are n applications that are supposed to exchange data, with a special interface for each pair of programs respectively, $\frac{n\cdot(n-1)}{2}$ interfaces are required — only one, if n=2, but 10, if n=5 — increasing the complexity above average.
+If there are n applications that are supposed to exchange data, with a special interface for each pair of programs respectively, $\frac{n\cdot(n-1)}{2}$ interfaces are required—only one, if n=2, but 10, if n=5—increasing the complexity above average.

-This problem can be mitigated by means of Enterprise application integration with a single, universal exchange format that is supported by all applications and meets the needs of all kinds of data exchange in the field of railway operation: The number of required interfaces decreases to n — one interface to the exchange format for each application respectively. railML tries to place at disposal an open and free, easy and handy, self-describing format close to existing standards.
+This problem can be mitigated by means of enterprise application integration with a single, universal exchange format that is supported by all applications and meets the needs of all kinds of data exchange in the field of railway operation: The number of required interfaces decreases to n—one interface to the exchange format for each application respectively. railML tries to place at disposal a free and self-describing format close to existing standards.
 The paradigm is to meet the demands of the data exchange processes of railways, industry and authorities rather than describing the complete railway system.

 Outline

 History

-The development of railML was initiated in early 2002 by the Fraunhofer-IVI (Dresden, Germany) and the ETH Zürich – IVT (Zurich, Switzerland) against the background of the chronic difficulty of connecting different railway IT applications. railML is changed and adapted to the needs of railway infrastructure managers (IM's) and railway undertakings (RU's) within discussions.
+The development of railML was initiated in early 2002 by the Fraunhofer-IVI (Dresden, Germany) and the ETH Zürich – IVT (Zurich, Switzerland) against the background of the chronic difficulty of connecting different railway IT applications. railML is changed and adapted to the needs of railway infrastructure managers (IMs) and railway undertakings (RUs) within discussions.
 The first stable version 1.0 was released in 2005 for productive usage.
-Up to now the versions 1.0; 1.1; 2.0 to 2.4 were released for download and productive use. railML's version 3 with a new topology model based on RailTopoModel and other evolutions was under development since mid 2015 to be released as beta in mid 2016 and finally released for productive use in February 2019.
-In 2015 a viewer and validator programme for railML data named railVIVID was released.
+Up to now the versions 1.0; 1.1; 2.0 to 2.5 were released for download and productive use. railML's version 3, incorporating a new topology model based on the RailTopoModel, underwent development starting in mid-2015.
+The beta version was released in mid-2016, followed by the full release of version 3.1 for productive use in February 2019.
+The schema evolved further, with version 3.2 being released in 2022, and the latest version 3.3, launched in 2024, based on RailTopoModel v1.5.
+This version introduced new enhancements, consolidating the evolution of the railML format.
+Additionally, in 2015, viewer and validator for railML data, named railVIVID, was released.